 Get Our Customizable Review Template

 It’s natural to want to avoid the dreaded performance review (neither employees nor employers enjoy it) but there’s a ton of evidence on why you shouldn’t.
+82% of workers surveyed say they feel valued when someone takes time to provide feedback and 79% of workers say feedback is important to their professional development (Eagle Hill Consulting).
 Feedback, when delivered appropriately, can boost engagement, retention and help employees see how their everyday actions influence your organization’s objectives and key results (OKRs).
-In fact, today’s most widely shared advice about performance management encourages leaders to create a culture of continuous feedback and request meetings much more frequently than once a year.
+Some of the most widely shared advice about performance management encourages leaders to create a culture of continuous feedback and request meetings frequently.

-However, if you’re new to this or not sure how to create or revise your performance review process, we’ve prepared a Performance Review Template you can use to get started.
+However, if you’re new to this or not sure how to create or revise your job performance review process, we’ve prepared a Performance Review Template and a list of helpful tips you can use to get started.

 What should be included in a performance review?

-A performance evaluation is an opportunity to reinforce strengths, discuss opportunity areas and ensure employees are on track with company goals and objectives.
+A performance review, or performance evaluation, is an opportunity to reinforce strengths, discuss opportunity areas and ensure employees are on track with company goals and objectives.
 Each session should be customized to fit your work environment and your employees’ specific functions.
-Here are a few things to consider including:
+Here are a few basic components that should

 Many companies have core values or a communicated vision and mission that guide the organization.
 A good way to start a performance review is by checking in on the employee’s understanding of and alignment with the company’s guiding principles.
 Employees benefit from knowing how their role affects larger company initiatives.